-Five National Historic Landmarks (NHLs) are listed: The Ahwahnee Hotel, LeConte Memorial Lodge, Rangers’ Club, Parsons Memorial Lodge, and The Wawona Hotel & Thomas Hill Studio.
+Five National Historic Landmarks (NHLs) are listed: The Ahwahnee hotel, Yosemite Conservation Heritage Center (formerly LeConte Memorial Lodge), Rangers’ Club, Parsons Memorial Lodge, and The Wawona Hotel & Thomas Hill Studio.
 NHLs are formally designated by the Secretary of the Interior and are nationally significant historic places that possess exceptional value or quality in illustrating or interpreting the heritage of the United States.

 Yosemite has prepared a Multiple Property Document (MPD) entitled “Historic Resources of Yosemite National Park.”
 The Yosemite MPD establishes themes, trends, and patterns of history at Yosemite and organizes them into historic contexts and property types.
 The historic contexts and property types established in the MPD will be used in the future to nominate additional properties to the National Register of Historic Places.